 Yoga is specifically geared to cancer survivors and is open to all Oncology Rehabilitation participants and graduates.
 Check the CSC calendar at the bottom of the page to learn the times and locations for yoga classes offered at CIOS.

-We now house a certified lymphedema physical therapist.
-Kathie Beldon, PT, CLT who treats patients with lymphadema to help prevent further damage and educate on skin care.
+We now house two certified lymphedema physical therapists.
+Kathie Beldon, PT, CLT and Beth Alexander, PT, CLT treat patients with lymphadema to help prevent further damage and educate on skin care.
 More information about this program can be found on the Oncology Rehabiliation page.

 Integrative Oncology Therapies